Odarell35/alx-system_engineering-devops/0x00-shell_basics/README.md

-In the 0-current_working_directory file,  the script prints the pathname of the current working directory
+pwd, prints the pathname of the current working directory